 Population migration is controversial between Britain and overseas, but more people move between local authorities within England.
 Tracking the pattern of movers of different ages, their motivations and where they are moving from and to can help identify the pressures on housing markets around the country.
-Green Balance helped to organise a conference for the Joseph Rowntree Foundation on these issues and then co-authored a report On the Move: The housing consequences of migration arising from the event and further research in 2000 (see also summary).
+Green Balance helped to organise a conference for the Joseph Rowntree Foundation on these issues and then co-authored a report On the Move: arising from the event and further research in 2000 (see also summary).

 Green Balance is often called-upon to provide expert advice on housing and planning issues.
 This has been particularly extensive in the affordable housing sector (see Housing Case Study), and also includes advice on national policy and published commentary (see for example a review of Eco-Towns for ECOS: A review of conservation in 2008).